lotz84/__.swift/README.md

 __.swift
 ========

-__.swift aim to be an utility belt for [Swift Language](https://developer.apple.com/swift/).
+__.swift aim to be an utility belt for [Swift Language](https://developer.apple.com/swift/).So we first make it be a clone of [Underscore.js](http://underscorejs.org/), which is utility belt for JavaScript.

-So we first make it be a clone of [Underscore.js](http://underscorejs.org/), which is utility belt for JavaScript.
+Although this library is **under developping** (this has not been v0.1.0 yet), We make it public.
+That is because Swift Language is new language and We think it is useful to everyone to show how to develop by trial and error.

 ##Example